zephyrproject-rtos/trusted-firmware-m/docs/integration_guide/tfm_secure_irq_integration_guide.rst

 =====================================================

 A secure partition shall be granted two parts of permissions to access a device.
-One is the Memory Maped I/O (MMIO) region of the device.
+One is the Memory Mapped I/O (MMIO) region of the device.
 The other is the driver codes to access the device.

 The MMIO Regions